gauranga08/Melanoma-Skin-Cancer-Detection/README.md

 ### Run the Notebook
 You can now run the Jupyter notebook to train and evaluate the model
-## Scope for Improvement
+## Scope for Improvement:

-### Missing Metrics
+### Advanced Techniques
+**Transfer Learning**: Use pre-trained models like ResNet, InceptionNet, or EfficientNet to improve accuracy and reduce training time.
+**Augmentation**: Apply random flips, rotations, and zooming to improve generalization.
+**Hyperparameter Tuning**: Optimize learning rates, batch sizes, and other hyperparameters for better performance.
+**Cross-Validation**: Use K-fold cross-validation to validate the model on multiple splits of the dataset.
+**Explainability**: Leverage tools like SHAP or LIME to explain individual predictions.

 **Precision, Recall, and F1 Score**: Add these metrics to better evaluate the model's performance, especially for unbalanced datasets.
 **ROC-AUC**: Implement ROC-AUC and plot the ROC curve for detailed classification evaluation.
 ### Visualization
 **Grad-CAM**: Visualize which parts of an image the model focuses on for predictions, enhancing interpretability.
 **Confusion Matrix**: Display the confusion matrix to better understand model performance, including false positives and false negatives.
-### Advanced Techniques
-**Transfer Learning**: Use pre-trained models like ResNet, InceptionNet, or EfficientNet to improve accuracy and reduce training time.
-**Augmentation**: Apply random flips, rotations, and zooming to improve generalization.
-**Hyperparameter Tunin**g: Optimize learning rates, batch sizes, and other hyperparameters for better performance.
-**Cross-Validation**: Use K-fold cross-validation to validate the model on multiple splits of the dataset.
-**Explainability**: Leverage tools like SHAP or LIME to explain individual predictions.
 ### Deployment
 Package the model into a web application using Flask, FastAPI, or Streamlit for real-world usability.
 ## Acknowledgments